 Congratulations on making the decision to open your own practice.
 Starting your practice will be one of the most exciting points in your career when you have complete power to determine the direction, vision, and feel of your practice.
-PPS is here to offer you support and resources along the way.
+APTA Private Practice is here to offer you support and resources along the way.

-The following start-up tools come highly recommended from the Private Practice Section and will be referenced frequently throughout this tutorial:
+The following start-up tools come highly recommended from the APTA Private Practice and will be referenced frequently throughout this tutorial:

 DRAFT YOUR BUSINESS PLAN

 Start to draft your business plan and keep it handy, you find yourself adding new information regularly.
 These three steps will be helpful in drafting your business plan: